 - Use a friend’s or neighbour’s telephone instead.

 - Friends, family, carers and neighbours are asked to spread the word to ensure everyone is aware of this scam and not to give out personal details.

 In most cases, scammers will claim to be from HMRC stating that the person is involved owes payment for a fine.
 Often this includes leaving a message on answer phones asking the public to call to make payments/ threatening arrest for non-payment and requesting i-tunes vouchers or bitcoins used to pay the debt - these then ask the recipients to call them to make payment or read the codes off the back of vouchers.

 Resident should put the phone down on these callers and no money/ vouchers should ever be handed over as these are scam calls.

-Anyone concerned about incidents should follow this advice:
+Anyone concerned about incidents should follow this HMRC Advice:

 - HMRC will call people about outstanding tax bills, and sometimes use automated messages, however this would include a taxpayer reference number.
 If uncertain of the caller we would advise customers to hang up and call HMRC directly to check – customers can confirm our call centre numbers on GOV.UK.
 For tax credits we do not include customer details in any voicemail messages.